BRDA Gorica Hills wine region

 main tower entrance to Smartno.. invaders knock here to come in..

-It is not our fault that you might have already decided to go for the well trodden Bled, Ljubljana, Postojna & Piran route to discover the most beautiful country in Europe.. that will give you a wonderful holiday.. but you will miss out on Brda..!!
+With the limited decent info available about what there really is to do and see here, it is not entirely your fault that you might have already decided to go for the well trodden Bled, Ljubljana, Postojna & Piran route to discover the most beautiful country in Europe.. you will still have a great holiday.. but you will totally miss out on all these spectacular secret places like Brda..!!

-We noticed this logistical twist when locating our dream hotel and so we plonked the Lodge in the very best location to get to ALL the best Green places in Slovenia!
+We spotted this and located our dream hotel in the very best location for our guests to be able to easily get to ALL the best secret Green places in Slovenia!
 Brda included..
 Simple as that!

-So we can pop right up to the far corner of Brda to sit on a Mediterranean restaurant terrace with a view over distant Italian vineyards in 55 minutes.. so we do!
+So guests can pop up to the far corner of Brda and sit on a Mediterranean restaurant wine terrace with a view over distant Italian vineyards inside 50 minutes.. and so do we!

-More importantly, our proximity to Brda means Lodge guests can get up there easily to explore for a whole day or maybe a half day visit combined with some other very different options like the Lower Soca valleyVipava valley, the Teran Kras, (yet another stunning Slovenian wine region) or do a round trip through Italy via Cividale del Fruili or Trieste on the way home!
+It is so easy to reach Brda from the Lodge to explore for a whole day or maybe a half day visit combined with some other very different options like the Lower Soca valleyVipava valley, the Teran Kras, (yet another stunning Slovenian wine region) or do a round trip through Italy via Cividale del Fruili or Trieste on the way home!

 the stunning bridge over the Soca river at Kanal..